lucasvhol/TeamsMessageDeleter/README.md

 <h1 id="title" align="center">Microsoft Teams Message Deleter Script</h1>

    <p id="description">Want to mass delete your messages in the Teams application?
 This script got you covered.</p>

-<h2>🧐 Recommendation:/h2>
-*   Due to some bugs regarding the page itself I recommend zooming out the page I bit it make's the process way more stable!
+   *   Due to some bugs regarding the page itself I recommend zooming out the page I bit.
+It make's the process way more stable!

 <h2>Instructions: </h2>